 The key to getting and staying organized is appreciating the benefits of being organized.
 Once you see the value of this discipline, then you can establish a mindset that will get you there and keep you on track.

 I wrote an article about this aspect of getting organized entitled, “25 Reasons for Being Organized.”
 If you haven’t read it yet, it might help you find the motivation to complete this project and make this discipline a part of your lifestyle.

 2. Use lists to your advantage

-I use them to make to-do lists, shopping lists, project lists, talking point lists, and to make notes for a variety of purposes.
-I have a pad on my desk, on the table next to my bed, in my car, in my travel bag, and I often carry one in my pocket when I go out.
-The one next my bed has been invaluable for recording ideas and solutions that came to me during the night.
+I use them to make to-do lists, shopping lists, project lists, and talking-point lists, and to make notes for a variety of purposes.
+I have a pad on my desk, on the table next to my bed, in my car, and in my travel bag, and I often carry one in my pocket when I go out.
+The one next to my bed has been invaluable for recording ideas and solutions that came to me during the night.